 Getting Rid of Moss in Your Lawn Naturally

+Moss isn’t like other weeds, so traditional weed killers won’t be effective against it.
 The most common way to get rid of moss naturally is by using dish soap.
 The best time to kill moss is when it’s actively growing, in late spring to early summer or late summer to early fall.

-Raking and dethatching
+Raking and Dethatching

-If you have a small patch of moss, you can mix 1 gallon of water and 2 ounces of dish soap into a spray bottle and spray the mix onto patches of moss.
+If you have a small patch of moss, you can mix 1 gallon of water and 2 ounces of dish soap in a spray bottle and spray the mix onto patches of moss.
 For larger lawns you should double the proportions of each.

 Spray the mixture onto patches of moss and drench them thoroughly.
 Within 24 hours, the moss will dry up, turn brown, and die.
 Rake up the dead moss, and re-seed the areas.
-Finish off by placing soil on top of the seeds.

 If you’re dealing with a limited moss problem, you can try simply raking it up, going at it at different angles to loosen it up.
 Once you’ve gathered all the moss, place it in a trash can.

-Getting Rid of Moss in Your Lawn with Chemicals
+Getting Rid of Moss in Your Lawn With Chemicals

 The two most common ingredients in moss-killing chemicals are iron sulfate and glyphosate.
 Iron sulfate will start damaging moss in a matter of hours and effectively kill it within two days.
 This ingredient is commonly found in fertilizers and won’t harm your lawn’s grass.